The Pearl of the Orient, Philippines

 An archipelago composed of 7,107 islands definitely sounds an exciting destination to be in.
 Hundreds of pristine white beaches, rich cultural heritage spots, and warm and friendly people are only some of the best things to experience in this country.
 Whether you're from abroad or just bumming around the corner, traveling here is so easy and cheap.
 Yes!
 I'm talking about the beautiful tropical country of the Philippines.
-Ready your backpacks because these are the 13 top backpacking destinations from the north down to the southern tip of the Philippines.

 1. Vigan City, Ilocos Sur